Get to Know WMAA

 How do our students and staff lead?
 Hear it from them!

 Foundation Board and Staff

 Rick is a West Michigan entrepreneur and investor.
 He was the visionary behind ArtPrize in 2009, launching the competition for the world’s largest art award based solely on public vote.
 He also formed Start Garden in 2012, a venture capital fund designed to invest in early stage companies.
-When Start Garden was reorganized in 2016, Rick took over the CEO role of the for-profit fund Wakestream Ventures, which also provides investment capital opportunities to the Michigan business community.
+When Start Garden was reorganized in 2016, Rick founded the for-profit fund Wakestream Ventures, an early stage generalist fund.
 Rick is current with his private pilot license and enjoys flying both helicopter and multi-engine aircraft.
-In addition to his role at WMAA, Rick serves on the board of directors for ArtPrize, Spectrum Health West Michigan, and Acton Institute.
+In addition to his role at WMAA, Rick serves on the board of directors for Acton Institute.

 Steve’s parents founded LL Johns Aviation Insurance in Pontiac when he was young, and that got him hooked on flying.
 Steve soloed at age 16 and earned his private pilot license a few years later.
 After receiving his business degree from the University of Michigan, Steve got involved in the family business.
 Although he is not an active pilot anymore, flying is still on his bucket list and a seaplane rating is his next target.
 Steve loves the opportunities that WMAA offers to young people, both in aviation as well in other fields.
 He’s also particularly impressed with the rock-solid character foundation that WMAA instills in all students.
 Just as others connected him to aviation and now to WMAA, Steve hopes that he will be able to build connections for the school and continue to support high-caliber education.